PlaidCloud/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-deprecation-affects-you.md

 1. Check for any private registries or image mirror settings in the Docker configuration file (like `/etc/docker/daemon.json`).
 Those typically need to be reconfigured for another container runtime.
-1. Check that scripts and apps running on nodes outside of your Kubernetes infrastructure do not execute Docker commands.
+1. Check that scripts and apps running on nodes outside of your PlaidCloud infrastructure do not execute Docker commands.
 It might be:
    - SSH to nodes to troubleshoot;
    - Node startup scripts;